Shop SPC Vinyl Flooring

 SPC Vinyl Flooring Overview

 Rigid core vinyl is the newest breakthrough in the vinyl flooring scene.
-The core is made of a stone-plastic composite (SPC) that works just like WPC vinyl floors.
-With a 100% waterproof, incredibly dense core, SPC flooring can withstand the demands of your daily routine.
+The core is made of a stone-plastic composite (SPC) that is 100% waterproof and incredibly dense.
+It can withstand the demands of your daily routine.

-Rigid core vinyl plank flooring is a top pick for business and commercial use, so you know it’s the real deal when it comes to durability.
-But there’s nothing stopping you from using rigid core luxury vinyl flooring in your house.
-In fact, we encourage it!
+Rigid core flooring is a top pick for business and commercial use, so you know it’s the real deal when it comes to durability.
+But it’s also a great idea to use this luxury vinyl flooring in your house.

 SPC Flooring Pros and Cons

-- Installation is a breeze: No need to hire a pro if you want to save some money.
-You can easily snap together the pieces and float it over your subfloor.
+• Installation is a breeze: No need to hire a pro if you want to save some money.
+You can easily snap together the pieces and float them over your subfloor.

-- Easy maintenance: Wave goodbye to pesky sealing and finishing tasks.
-By simply choosing a thick wear layer, you’re guarding your floor against stains and scratches.
+• Easy maintenance: Wave goodbye to pesky sealing and finishing tasks.
+By simply choosing a thick wear layer, you’re guarding your floor against wear and tear.

-- Pricier than Laminate: Since it’s waterproof, SPC floors are more expensive than other wood-look flooring like laminate.
+• Pricier than Laminate: Since it’s waterproof, SPC floors tend to be more expensive than other wood-look floors like laminate.
 Trust us, it’s worth it.

 SPC Flooring for the Home